peterpih/WilliamCargilfield/20151212 Book 8 - The Willow Pattern Plot.md

 It was a blue and white plate.
 He showed it to Biff and Chip.
 "It's a present for my mum," said Nadim.
-"It's a willow pttern plate.
+"It's a willow pattern plate.
 My mum collects them."
 "Why is it called a willow pattern plate?" asked Chip.
 "I don't know," said Nadim, "but I think the pattern tells a story."
 "I wonder what the story is," said Biff.